Find a plan.

 How much does dental insurance cost in Massachusetts?

-For adults who purchase their own stand-alone or family dental coverage through the exchange, premiums range from $26 to $107 per month.
+For adults who purchase their own stand-alone dental coverage through the exchange in Massachusetts, premiums in May 2024 ranged from about $11 to $57 per month.2

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.